alexanderbean/E2E-Data-Engineering-in-Azure/README.md

 - Azure Key Vault
 - Power BI Desktop

-These are the major steps I took in creating this end-to-end project:
+# These are the major steps I took in creating this end-to-end project:

+On-Prem SQL Server Database:

+Microsoft Azure:
+- Created resource group
+- Created resources: Azure Data Lake Storage Gen2
+- In Azure Data Lake Storage Gen2: I created the storage containers for the Bronze, Silver, and Gold layers.
+- In Azure Data Factory (ADF): I engineered the pipelines to extract the data from the on-prem database and to execute the Databricks notebooks, as well as created linked services to support the flow of data through the pipeline.
+- In Azure Databricks:

+Power BI:

 -
 - I connected Azure Data Factory, Azure Databricks, and Synapse Analytics to this Git repository for audit records and to have a centralized location to run processes from.